capstone-projects-2024-fall/aldwairi-projects-insync-language-translator/README.md

 # InSync Voice Translator

+# Packages to install:
+pip install transformers
+sentencepiece
+torch torchvision
+fasttext-langdetect

-# Navigate to your project folder
+# To run the current app, navigate to your project folder
 cd /path/to/your/project
 # Install dependencies
 npm install